Care and maintenance

 Use a well-wrung cloth for the daily cleaning of rattan furniture.
 Always rub the surface evenly with it.

-Rattan furniture should be cleaned once or twice a year with a soapy solution of 0.4 dl of white soap flakes in 5 litres of lukewarm water.
+Rattan furniture should be cleaned once or twice a year with a soapy solution of 0.4 dl of white soap flakes in 5 liters of lukewarm water.
 Wash both sides of the wickerwork.
-You can also use an atomiser.
+You can also use an atomizer.
 Use a sponge or cloth and rub the rattan wickerwork evenly dry with a dry cloth after cleaning.

 Attention!